-My name is P. A. Wilson, and I am a Young Adult fantasy writer, genealogist, board gamer, black belt, Christian, and proud English major.
+My name is P. A. Wilson, and I am a Young Adult fantasy writer, genealogist, board gamer, Christian, and proud English major.
 I have four little sisters ages 19, 15, 4, and 2.
-In about a week I start my final semester at Grove City College, after which I plan to go for a master’s degree in Library Science.
+In about a week I start my final semester of college, after which I plan to go for a master’s degree in Library Science.

 Without further ado, here are all the relatively interesting things I’ve been up to this week…